reacted-io/reacted-io-doc/patterns.md

 # Patterns

 ## Orchestrating reactors
-## Dedicated dispatcher for blocking operations
+## Managing blocking operations
 ## Change Data Capture

+Even if ReActed is not a database, it can provide such a functionality through [subscriptions](subscriptions.md).

 ## ReActor Factory